-DPI has selected three main focus areas for its impact agenda which in turn are linked to the relevant Sustainable Development Goals (SDGs):
+DPI has selected a set of themes for its impact agenda which are linked to the relevant Sustainable Development Goals (SDGs):

-The selection of these focus areas is based on their alignment with the following criteria:
+The selection of these impact themes is based on their alignment with the following criteria:

 It is recognised that individual investments within specific sectors or geographies may present unique opportunities to drive value for the company and/or for external stakeholders.
-For this reason, the system allows for the identification of focus areas aside from those outlined above in cases where potential impact is significant.
+For this reason, the system allows for the identification of impact themes aside from those outlined above in cases where potential impact is significant.